Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

 While TSan is incredibly useful, it can also be difficult to securely fix all races detected by TSan.
 Some races are also more impactful than others.
-To avoid drowning out new issues with existing issues found under TSan testing, it's commont practice to create a [suppressions file](https://github.com/google/sanitizers/wiki/ThreadSanitizerSuppressions) for known issues and point TSan at the suppressions when you run it.
+To avoid drowning out new issues with existing issues found under TSan testing, it's common practice to create a [suppressions file](https://github.com/google/sanitizers/wiki/ThreadSanitizerSuppressions) for known issues and point TSan at the suppressions when you run it.

-Here's an example suppresion file from the TSan docs:
+Here's an example suppression file from the TSan docs:

 ```
 race:llvm::RuntimeDyldELF::registerEHFrames